jneyzaguirre1/jneyzaguirre1.github.io/README.md

     <img src="./assets/img/picker.jpg" alt="picker" style="margin-right: 10px; width: 200px; height: 140x;">

 </div>
-<p> When I started working at Oddness, my first project was to manufacture the first version of the picker-robot: an autonomous mobile robot (AMR) with a five degrees-of-freedom arm on top.
+<p> When I started working at Oddness, my first project was to develop the first version of the picker-robot: an autonomous mobile robot (AMR) with a five degrees-of-freedom arm on top.
 It was a very challenging experience that had many design iterations, and testing at grocery stores.
 </p>

 ### [RFID Sensor Tower for Warehouse Invetory Tracking](https://youtu.be/xM8xKJk1jqE?si=R4uxR6jV7XnJK5Au&t=24)